-Assessing deaf children's writing in primary school: grammar and story development Our aim in this paper is to describe the development and validation of an analytic instrument designed to assess the writing of severely or profoundly deaf primary school children attending schools for the deaf or units for the hearing impaired in main stream schools.
-Although educators (see , for example, Isaacson, 1996; Powers, Gregory, & Thoutenhoofd, 1998; Tur-Kaspa & Dromi, 2001) agree that assessment is a crucial element for setting individualized educational plans for students, and in particular for deaf students, reliable and valid assessments for analysing the development of deaf primary school children's writing are still missing.
+The aim was to describe the development and validation of an analytic instrument designed to assess the writing of severely or profoundly deaf primary school children who were attending schools for the deaf or units for the hearing-impaired in mainstream schools.
+Although educators (see, for example,

+Isaacson, 1996; Powers et al., 1998; Tur-Kaspa and Dromi, 2001) agree that assessment is a crucial element for setting individualized educational plans (IEPs) for students, and in particular for deaf students, reliable and valid assessments for analysing the development of the writing of deaf primary school children are still missing.
 Such an assessment would also be of great value for research and general monitoring of deaf children's development.

-The assessment was not intended for use with children with mild hearing loss who can be integrated in mainstream schools.
-Previous research (Tymms, Brien, Merrell, Collins, & Jones, 2003) has shown that children with mild hearing loss do not differ significantly from hearing children in literacy assessments developed for hearing children and adapted for the deaf only in so far as the instructions are concerned.
+The assessment was not intended for use with children with mild hearing loss, who may be integrated into mainstream schools.
+Previous research (Tymms et al., 2003) has shown that children with mild hearing loss do not differ significantly from hearing children in literacy assessments that were developed for hearing children and have been adapted for the deaf only insofar as the instructions are concerned.

-We have previously described (Burman, Nunes & Evans, 2007) an assessment designed for this same group, which used a holistic approach, similar to that used in the English National Curriculum guidelines.
-In order to develop these holistic assessments, six experienced teachers of the deaf classified a sample of deaf children's stories into five levels of achievement.
-We then analysed the characteristics of the stories that had been classified at each of these levels and made explicit the criteria that were used to produce these classifications.
-The criteria included children's consistent use of units of meaning larger than isolated words, such as verb and noun phrases, the use of English word order, the inclusion of articles and other words that exist in English but not in BSL(British Sign Language), such as the verb "to be", the use of pronouns and of inflected verb forms to indicate tenses, and the use of a varied vocabulary, including adjectives and adverbs.
-These criteria were identified through qualitative analyses of the productions classified in different levels of sophistication rather than explicitly enunciated by teachers at the outset.
-Finally, we observed that it is possible for teachers to learn to use the characteristics that we identified as achievements at the different levels and to produce reliable ratings of deaf children's texts.
+An assessment designed for this same group has been described previously (Burman et al., 2007), and this used a holistic approach similar to that used in the English National Curriculum guidelines.
+In order to develop the holistic assessments, six experienced teachers of the deaf classified a sample of deaf children's stories into five levels of achievement.
+The characteristics of the stories that had been classified at each of these levels were then analysed and the criteria that were used to produce these classifications were made explicit.
+The criteria included the following.

+- Children's consistent use of units of meaning larger than isolated words, such as verb and noun phrases. - The use of English word order. - The inclusion of articles and other words that exist in English but not in British Sign Language (BSL), such as the verb 'to be'. - The use of pronouns and of inflected verb forms to indicate tenses. - The use of a varied vocabulary, including adjectives and adverbs.

+These criteria were identified through qualitative analyses of the productions classified in different levels of sophistication rather than being explicitly enunciated by teachers at the outset.
+Lastly, it was observed that it is possible for teachers to learn to use the characteristics that were identified as achievements at the different levels, and to produce reliable ratings of deaf children's texts.

 Holistic assessments are familiar to teachers, who often mark children's writing in this way.
-However, it is more difficult to obtain judgements that are reliable across judges when holistic assessments are used than when analytic instruments are used, and holistic scores make it more difficult to identify students' strengths and difficulties in writing (Heefner & Shaw, 1996).
-So, after designing a holistic assessment procedure, we decided to move on to the design of a more analytic assessment, that could be used by teachers reliably with less training and that could help identify more precisely the strengths and difficulties of deaf primary school children.
+However, it is more difficult to obtain judgements which are reliable across judges when holistic assessments, rather than analytic instruments, are used, and holistic scores make it more difficult to identify students' strengths and difficulties in writing (Heefner and Shaw, 1996).
+So, after designing a holistic assessment procedure, it was decided to move on to design a more analytic assessment, which could be used reliably by teachers with less training and which could help to identify more precisely the strengths and difficulties of deaf primary school children.

-Our brief review of past work on analytic approaches to assess deaf children's written productions has two aims: to critically analyse this past work and to identify possible criteria that can be used in the development of our assessment.
+A brief review of past work on analytic approaches to assess deaf children's written productions has two aims: to critically analyse this past work and to identify possible criteria which may be used in the development of the assessment procedure.

-From this analysis of the literature, we identified two major dimensions for the classification of the analytical levels used in previous research, which will also be the two dimensions that we use in our analytic score: syntactic criteria and criteria related to the message quality.
-We review each of these in turn.
+From the analysis of the literature, two major dimensions for the classification of analytical levels used in previous research were identified, and these will also be the two dimensions that are used in the analytic score: syntactic criteria and criteria related to the message quality.
+Each of these will be reviewed in turn.